 GaoGaiGar's Zonder Metal was originally a stress-relieving invention, a material that could convert negative emotions into energy.
 Things went bad, though, when the Zonder control core hit its own flavor of Zeroth Law Rebellion and decided to wipe out all negative emotions from the universe, then figured the best way to do that was to absorb all sentient life into itself.

-In Cyborg 009, an almighty super-computer named "Sphynx" just happens to have the memories of one of its creators, a deceased young man with quite the Oedipus Rex complex.
-Predictably, he/it turns into a Stalker with a Crush as soon as he met Francoise, aka 003, the Cyborg Team's Team Mom.
+In Cyborg 009, an almighty super-computer named "Sphynx" just happens to have the memories of one of its creators, Carl Eckermann, a dead young man with quite the Oedipus Complex after his mother's death when he was a child.
+Predictably, he/it turns into a Stalker with a Crush as soon as he met Francoise aka 003, the Cyborg Team's Team Mom, a beautiful girl who is said to be a dead ringer for the long-deceased Mrs. Ackermann.

 Subverted beautifully in Sentou Yousei Yukikaze.
 The protagonist's fighter jet is equipped with the eponymous A.I., designed to help its pilot weed out the illusions created by the malevolent JAM.
 Of course, it turns evil, right?
 Wrong.
 While Yukikaze develops capabilities far beyond its designers' original intentions, it remains wholly on the side of good, and uses its newly found powers to turn the tide against the alien invaders.